 The island of Utila in Honduras offers year-round whale shark sightings

-This island is famous for its colourful coral gardens, warm Caribbean hospitality, and affordable scuba certification for all levels.
-But, there’s more to Utila than nightlife and outstanding scuba diving for beginners - this is also a hub for marine megafauna, and the island is known as the whale shark capital of the Caribbean.
+This island in Honduras is famous for its colourful coral gardens, warm Caribbean hospitality, and affordable scuba certification for all levels.
+But, there’s more to Utila than nightlife and outstanding scuba diving for beginners – this is also a hub for marine megafauna, and the island is known as the whale shark capital of the Caribbean.

 Nearly all of Utila’s whale sharks are spotted on the north side of the island where shallow reefs quickly give way to deeper water.
 And, while encounters are documented all year long, you have the best odds between March and May.
 As a protected species, you’re not allowed to scuba dive with the whale sharks, but can snorkel with them from the surface.
 Many of the island’s resident whale sharks have been coming here for years and are easily identified by distinctive markings and barnacles clinging to their skin.
 Be sure to take plenty of pictures so you can identify which individuals you came across later on!